Opioid Toxicity

 Most of the deaths from synthetic opioids are from fentanyl, [19] and most of the increases in fentanyl deaths in recent years do not involve prescription fentanyl but are related to illicitly-made fentanyl that is being mixed with or sold as heroin—with or without the users’ knowledge—and increasingly as counterfeit pills.
 [1] From July-December 2017 to January-June 2018 in 25 states, opioid deaths decreased 5% overall.
 Decreases were reported in deaths involving prescription opioids and illicit synthetic opioids—except for illicitly manufactured fentanyl, from which deaths increased 11%.
 [20]

 Although methadone treatment reduces mortality in patients with opioid use disorder, methadone can also contribute to overdoses.
-In 2002–2014, the number of prescriptions of methadone as an analgesic correlated strongly with reports of diverted methadone and of methadone-involved overdose deaths.
-[20] Following interventions to reduce the prescribing of methadone for analgesia, methadone-involved overdose deaths declined even as increasing numbers of patients received methadone as treatment for opioid use disorder.
-[21]
+From 2002 to 2014, the number of prescriptions of methadone as an analgesic correlated strongly with reports of diverted methadone and of methadone-involved overdose deaths.
+[22] Following interventions to reduce the prescribing of methadone for analgesia, methadone-involved overdose deaths declined even as increasing numbers of patients received methadone as treatment for opioid use disorder.
+[23]

 However, overdose deaths involving methadone, both with and without other synthetic opioids, increased during the 12-month period after March 2020, especially among Hispanic and Black individuals.
-This corresponded with—but was not necessarily caused by—relaxation in federal regulations limiting take-home methadone doses, which was prompted by the COVID-19 pandemic.
-[21]
+This corresponded with—but was not necessarily caused by—relaxation in federal regulations limiting take-home methadone doses, which was prompted by the coronavirus disease 2019 (COVID-19) pandemic.
+[23]

-The etiology of overdoses presenting to an emergency department often reflects local prescribing tendencies.
+The etiology of overdoses presenting to an ED often reflects local prescribing tendencies.
 Polypharmacy overdoses that include opioids can be a challenge for even the most experienced clinician.
 Fortunately, pharmacologic reversal of the opioid component can assist in the diagnosis of these potentially complex cases.

 International